Board was concerned over commercialising technology without gauging the consequences

 OpenAI, in an internal message to staffers, acknowledged a project called Q* (pronounced Q-Star) and a letter to the board before the weekend's events, one of the people said.

-An OpenAI spokesperson said that the message, sent by long-time executive Mira Murati, alerted staff to certain media stories without commenting on their accuracy.
+staff to certain media stories without commenting on their accuracy.
 Murati, who was appointed interim CEO on Friday after Altman's firing, quit OpenAI two days later after initial talks to bring back the ousted chief failed.

-A section of OpenAI staff believe that Project Q* could be a breakthrough in OpenAI's search for artificial general intelligence (AGI), according to a source cited by Reuters.
+A sections of OpenAI staff believe that Project Q* could be a breakthrough in OpenAI's search for artificial general intelligence (AGI), according to a source cited by Reuters.
 According to the company, AGI are “autonomous systems that surpass humans in most economically valuable tasks.”

 The AI algorithm could ace grade-school math and researchers at OpenAI were optimistic about the future success of Q*, the source told Reuters.